-You must be in employment and be committed to a career in the floristry industry.
+You must be committed to a career in the floristry industry.
 You will undergo an initial assessment before starting the programme to ensure that you are capable of achieving the outcomes and have an interest in this area of work.

 You need one of the following:

 You should also have a standard of English and maths equivalent to GCSE grade C.

 If you are a mature learner, we may be able to take into consideration your previous experience in your chosen subject.

 You will be required to supply your own:

 Derby College offers a range of one-day, weekend and evening courses relating to Floristry and Flower Arranging, as well as a wide range of other land-based topics - please see the Derby College Part-time Prospectus for a full list and details.

 As a five-year-old girl, Nadia Di Tullio would sit enthralled watching the florist at work next door to her parents’ newsagent business.
 It sparked a lifelong love of flowers – a passion which she has transformed into a thriving career, with help from Derby College.

 Today, her business – Nadia Di Tullio Flowers – has earned a national reputation for exquisite wedding florals.
 Her distinctive work has featured in leading magazines and wedding blogs, and she is regularly called upon to provide specialist articles giving advice on floristry.